latest nhpb_banner 1__compressed2

 HUD housing programs for people with a disability or handicap

+Section 811 will pay for the difference in expenses between the HUD-approved operating costs of the home/apartment and the tenants' contribution toward their apartment or home rent.
 The monthly payment needed from the disabled tenant for their home or apartment will usually be 30 percent of the households adjusted income.
-The initial term of the project rental assistance contract is for a period of time of up to 3 years, however it can be renewed if funds are available and the participant meets all eligibility requirements.
+The initial term of the rental assistance or lease contract ranges, but some low-income disabled people may be enrolled for a period of time of up to 3 years, however it can be renewed if funds are available and the participant meets all eligibility requirements.

 • A household member must have a disability, such as a serious medical condition, chronic mental illness, physical handicap or some type of developmental disability.
+Note there are also some other options for the mentally ill, and locate free housing for people with a mental illness.

 • Disabled veterans can also get affordable housing, often with no waiting list, from the Section 811 program.

+To apply for a free housing grant or voucher for the disabled home or apartment, contact a local non-profit agency or government organization in your county or state.
 There are also public housing authorities, or PHAs, that will provide vouchers to help pay for disabled housing.
 This can be section 811 or other HUD programs.
 Find a local section 8 HUD voucher program.

 • The non-profit takes a pro-active approach by providing special emphasis on preventing homelessness.
 So they can refer people to emergency rental assistance, security deposits, and legal advice.
 The charity also works on expanding affordable and safe housing opportunities to persons with a disability that fall within income limits.
 Assistance is also for persons who are currently unnecessarily housed in institutions.

-• The Aging and Disability Resource Center administers several other resources and social services.
-This can include free grant money for storage costs, moving, utility or rental deposits and more.
+• The Aging and Disability Resource Center administers several other resources for the disabled.
+This can include free grant money for back rent, storage costs, moving, utility or rental deposits and more.
 All of this is intended to help disabled residents about ways to find housing or to increase their income resources.
-The agency may have information on rent assistance programs, SSI or SSDI applications as well as well as free government vouchers to help pay for handicapped accessible housing.

-Other disabled housing assistance programs
+Other housing assistance programs for disabled people

-Tenant Based Rent Assistance – This will usually provide families, including a home with one or more disabled adults or kids in it, with vouchers to help them pay their rent.
+Tenant Based Rent Assistance – This will usually provide low income families, including a home with one or more disabled adults or kids in it, with vouchers to help them pay their rent.
 It will pay for the different between what the apartment costs on a monthly basis, and what the renter can afford to pay.
-Some states have much more generous voucher programs in place for the disabled, so they may be able to benefit more.
-Learn more on Tenant Based Rent Help, or TBRA.How to apply for disability housing
+Some states, and the non-profits that offer it, have much more generous voucher programs in place for the disabled, so they may be able to benefit more.
+Learn more on Tenant Based Rent Help, or TBRA.

-Housing Opportunities for Persons with AIDS (HOPWA) program – While not technically a resource focused on disabled, this is a federal government program that provides housing and rental assistance to individuals living with HIV/AIDS and their families.
+Housing Opportunities for Persons with AIDS (HOPWA) program – While not technically a resource focused on the disabled, this is a federal government program that provides housing and rental assistance to individuals living with HIV/AIDS and their families.
 The HOPWA program may provide housing and resources that offer emergency rent help (both long term and short term), transitional housing, shelter, or long-term affordable solutions.

-Section 8 housing for disabled – This is the federal government’s primary low income housing program for people with some form of handicap.
-It can help people of any background, and not just the disabled.
-It can assist the low income, elderly, caregivers, and others find and pay for rental homes and apartments.
-Statewide public housing agencies (PHAs) accept applications and administer the funds and vouchers.
+Section 8 is income based, privately rented houses.
+HUD can help people of any background, and not just the disabled.
+It can assist the low income, elderly, caregivers, and others find and pay for rental homes. assistive living homes and apartments.
+Statewide public housing agencies (PHAs) accept applications and administer the vouchers, including for no-wait list properties.

 • As part of section 8, and other government grant programs, there are apartments, townhomes, condos and disability friendly/modified rental units for an emergency.
 These will be no-wait list properties in which the adult with a disability, or if they are having a serious medical issues, can get priority.
 They can also help seniors, retirees and others.
 Find details on based on disability income apartments with no waiting list.